7Sageer/C2RARS/readme.md

 **Warning** : The project is still in an early stage.
 But it is already possible to do the conversion of simple programs.

 The project is of narrow use **unless** you are mad in debugging RISC-V assembly code in RARS.
+It is a simple solution to convert C code to RISC-V assembly code that can run in RARS.

 ## Usage